kashifm777/classifier_web_app/Readme.md

 # CLASSIFIER WEB APP

-This is a streamlit repository for classifications web apps.
+This is a streamlit repository for classification web apps.
 We depend on following libraries:

 * streamlit
 * numpy